annenakamoto/annenakamoto.github.io/_pages/teaching.md

 ## Genomes and Plant Health Workshop

 I was an instructor for the Genomes and Plant Health Workshop, hosted by Ksenia Krasileva's Lab in the Department of Plant and Microbial Biology at UC Berkeley.
-I taught undergraduate and high school students a section of the workshop on genomics and computational biology, and developed a Google Colab tutorial to teach transposable element (TE) annotation.</p>
+I taught undergraduate and high school students a section of the workshop on genomics and computational biology, and developed a Google Colab tutorial to teach transposable element (TE) annotation.
   <ul>
     <li><a class="link blue underline-hover" href="https://github.com/annenakamoto/GAPH2022/blob/main/GAPH_TEs.ipynb">TE Annotation Tutorial</a></li>
   </ul>